mikeasilva/handbook-diff/markdown/30-callings-in-the-church.md

 Called and set apart by

-Mission president or an assigned counselor (or, when authorized by the mission president, the district president or an assigned counselor)[2](/study/manual/general-handbook/30-callings-in-the-church?lang=eng#figure8_note2) |
+Mission president or an assigned counselor (or, when authorized by the mission president, the district president or an assigned counselor) |

 |